 I can’t seem to find anyone who doesn’t like Miso soup—the ubiquitous Japanese soup that is commonly served with Japanese lunch combos (bento boxes) in the United States.
 I am a big fan of miso soup.
 It’s light, invigorating with the simplest of ingredients.

-It took me less than 20 minutes to make my Asari Miso Soup; it’s perfect for a quick lunch meal or light dinner.
+It took me less than 15 minutes to Asari Miso Soup; it’s perfect for a quick lunch meal or light dinner.
 Just don’t forget the steamed rice.
 If you love Japanese food, check out all my Japanese recipes.